Dave Pasiak: Morrisville State College

 Pasiak accepted a position as the Assistant Director of the Collegiate Science and Technology Entry Program at Morrisville State College in August 2016.
 He also served as an Assistant Men's Basketball Coach for the Mustangs.
 Morrisville completed the 2016–2017 season with a 22–7 record, winning the North Eastern Athletic Conference championship and advancing to the NCAA Division III Tournament.

-Northern Vermont University-Lyndon (formerly Lyndon State College)
+Vermont State University Lyndon (formerly Lyndon State College & Northern Vermont University-Lyndon)

 Pasiak was named the Head Men's Basketball Coach and Sports Information Director at Lyndon State College in September 2017.
-(Lyndon State became Northern Vermont University-Lyndon in July 2018.)
+(Lyndon State became Northern Vermont University-Lyndon in July 2018, and in turn became Vermont State University Lyndon in July 2023.)
 He succeeded Chris Dorsey, who left Lyndon in the summer of 2017 to become the Head Men's Basketball Coach at Centenary College of Louisiana.
 Pasiak won his 300th game as a college head coach in March 2021.

 In the 2020-2021 season, which was abbreviated due to the COVID-19 pandemic, Pasiak led NVU-Lyndon to a 5-5 record, its best since the program rejoined the NCAA in 2008.
 In 2022, NVU-Lyndon qualified for the North Atlantic Conference playoffs for the first time since 2017.
 The Hornets defeated Maine Maritime Academy in the first round, before falling to eventual champion Husson University in the conference quarterfinals.
+Lyndon earned their second consecutive playoff berth in 2023, falling in the NAC quarterfinals to top seed University of Maine at Farmington.